klaoe/klaoe.github.io/index.md

 - go vegan for yourself

+# NO SUCH A REASON TO DO NOT BE VEGAN TODAY
 # More than 200 million animals are killed for food around the world every day – just on land.

 # DO NOT FORGET: TOMATOES ARE FRUITS